top of page

 William Lottering: Artist and Playwright

-Because his high school did not offer any art courses, Willi's parents enrolled him in extra-curricular art classes at the Johannesburg College of Art and Design and also private lessons in drama.
-Learning to paint and act outside of high school turned out to be an advantage; one of his art instructors was an exchange artist from Switzerland, Alice van Arckel and his drama (elocution) teacher was the famous stage and film actor Miems de Bruyn.
-Another direct influence was the artist Nico Van Rensburg, who later became the Dean of the Johannesburg College of Art and Design.
-As a teenager, Lottering participated in art exhibitions and drama events every year.
-Young William also drew monthly cartoons for the youth magazine Patrys.
+William Lottering grew up in Johannesburg, South Africa.
+At an early age, he was enrolled in extra-curricular art classes at the Johannesburg College of Art and Design and in private drama lessons.
+Learning from respected practising arts professionals proved to be a life-long advantage; for example, he was taught painting by the Swiss artist Alice van Arckel and his drama teacher was the South African actor Miems de Bruyn.
+Another influence was the artist Nico Van Rensburg, principal of the Johannesburg College of Art and Design.
+As teenager, William participated in art exhibitions and drama competitions and drew regular monthly cartoons for the youth magazine Patrys.

-Although Lottering started teaching night-time life drawing classes at the Pretoria Technikon (now Tshwane University) as a student, his first full-time job was in 1980 at the Pretoria Art, Ballet and Music School as a sculpture instructor.
-After two years, he was appointed by his former Fine Arts department dean, professor Nico Roos, as a full-time lecturer in the University of Pretoria Fine Arts Faculty.
-Here he was mentored by Mike Edwards, the sculptor professor, art history professor Alex Duffey, and the painter Ernst de Jong.
-Another influence was one of the most recognized avant-garde painters in South Africa, Christo Coetzee.
+As a graduate, William taught life drawing part-time at Pretoria Tshwane University, but his first full-time appointment was in 1980 at the Pretoria Art, Ballet and Music School.
+Two years later, he was appointed full-time lecturer at the University of Pretoria Fine Arts Faculty, where he was befriended by Mike Edwards, head of the sculptor school, art history professors F.G.E.
+Nilant and Alex Duffey, and the painter Ernst de Jong.
+Another influence was one of the most respected avant-garde painters in South Africa, Christo Coetzee.
+During these years, Lottering juried many art shows and co-organized prominent national art competitions in South Africa, such as the Volkskas Atelier Exhibition and he participated in the New Signatures Exhibition.

-In 1991, William Lottering and his family moved to Canada to settle in the town of Aurora in York Region, Ontario, where he resumed his role as educator.
-With a rich background in both art and drama, he was appointed as arts program head in the York Region District School Board.
-His first position here was in the town of Sutton.
-In 1997, Will directed a year-long Totem project in Sutton, collaborating with the Indigenous people of Georgina Island on Lake Simcoe, Sutton DHS students and the local Georgina community at large.
-A number of secondary projects such as plays, storytelling events, video and digital projects resulted from the adventure.
-The final work, a totem pole, was erected by the town and proudly inaugurated during a massive provincial Indigenous Pow-Wow.
+When William moved to Canada in 1992, he resumed his role as educator.
+With a rich background in art and drama, he became an arts program head at the York Region District School Board.
+William’s first department was in the town of Sutton where, in 1997, he directed an arts project in collaboration with the Indigenous people of Georgina Island, Sutton DHS students and the local Georgina community.
+This project led to interrelated events such as plays, storytelling, writing, video and digital projects that lasted the full year.
+The culminating public installation was erected in town, proudly inaugurated during a provincial Indigenous Pow-Wow.

-William's position in the 1990's included organizing art events and festivals, as well as chairing arts committees.
-He was co-director of ArtFun and Fantasy Day Camp in Aurora in the late 1990’s, an instructor at the York Region Arts Camp from 1992-2016 and taught courses at the Haliburton School of the Arts in the summers of 1998-2004.
-Until 2010, Lottering designed sets and lighting for high school plays and musicals, a role he thoroughly enjoyed.
-He taught a musical theatre course titled 'Exploring the Arts'.
-Between 2005 and 2014, Lottering co-organized an annual volunteer graffiti cleanup event in Aurora, Ontario, in collaboration with York Region Police, the Town of Aurora and secondary school students.
+As program head, William organized art events and festivals, and chaired arts committees.
+He was a co-director of ArtFun and Fantasy Day Camp, a York Region Arts Camp instructor between 1992-2016, and taught at the Haliburton School of the Arts in the summers of 1998 -2004.
+He enjoyed designing sets and lighting for plays and musicals in his musical theatre course titled 'Exploring the Arts'.
+For a decade, his public contribution was co-organizing an annual volunteer graffiti clean-up with York Region Police, the Town of Aurora, and local secondary school students.

-William Lottering's work is displayed regularly in exhibitions and other events.
-He retired from the education world at the end of 2016 to focus on his studio practice.
-Currently, he teaches painting and life drawing courses, creates paintings, writes plays and gives regular talks about art.
-His plays are read at venues such as libraries, galleries or festivals.
-He travels regularly between Africa, Europe and the USA.
-Lottering's work is represented in public collections and he has executed commissions in South Africa and Canada.
+William Lottering's artworks are regularly displayed in exhibitions and other events.
+Recently, he has been prioritizing his studio practice, although he still teaches painting and life drawing, writes more dramatic works, gives talks about contemporary art and regularly travels for research.
+Lottering's work is represented in public collections and commissions in South Africa and Canada.
 He is a member of Propeller Art Collective in Toronto and the Playwrights Guild of Canada.

 LIST OF EXHIBITIONS AND OTHER WORKS